Trees

 feedbackEdgeSetResult.feedbackEdgeSet.forEach((edge) => graph.reverse(edge))

-Example: Make Directed Tree
+Example: Create a Directed Tree

 const analyzer = new GraphStructureAnalyzer(graph)